Bank of America bonuses for dealmakers, traders are broadly flat -source

 The company's traders can expect flat or modestly higher bonuses, except for standouts in mortgages and credit, who will receive high single-digit percentage increases over 2022, the source said.

 The bank began informing investment bankers and traders about their 2023 bonuses on Friday, the source said.
-Discretionary compensation at Wall Street banks is highly variable.
+Discretionary compensation at Wall Street banks is highly variable and based on performance.

+The second largest U.S. lender will also give stock awards to rank-and-file employees who earn $500,000 or less, or about 97% of its workforce, according to a memo seen by Reuters on Thursday.

 Bank of America declined to comment.

+The company posted record full-year sales and trading revenue of $17.4 billion, including zero days of trading losses in 2023.

-The company's trading revenue rose 1% to $3.8 billion in the fourth quarter, driven by a 12% jump in revenue from equities, while a pickup in dealmaking in the fourth quarter pushed up investment banking fees 7% to $1.1 billion.
+It also reported a pickup in dealmaking in the fourth quarter, which pushed investment banking fees 7% higher to $1.1 billion.

 Wall Street giants face a challenging environment beset by subdued dealmaking, economic uncertainty and geopolitical tensions.
 While major banks have laid off thousands of employees, they are also focused on retaining top talent to capitalize on any resurgence in economic activity.